mattlashley/mattlashley.github.io/_tutorials/how-to-rename-file-windows.md

 2. [Raniming a file from the Command Prompt](#renaming-a file-from-the-command-prompt)
 3. [Renaming a file using an application like WordPad](#renaming-a-file-using-the-save-as-function-of-wordpad)

 The concept of *files* is a metaphor derived from the world of paper-based file systems.
 A computer file is a container just like its paper-based namesake.
 Instead of holding data stored on paper pages, a computer file holds electronic data.
-And just like a paper-based file, a computer file can be labelled with name to help identify its contents.
+And just like a paper-based file, a computer file can be labelled with a name to help identify its contents.
 {: .panel-learnmore}

 ### Prerequisites